AlfaSierra92/master-thesis-codes/README.md

 ## Tests
-Be aware!
-To use `-q 0` parameter you must install *netcat-openbsd* instead of netcat-traditional (this one lacks of it).

 ### Test 1 (iPerf powered)
 The Test 1 consists in the running of multiple instances of iPerf; one device have to operate as a "server" and the other ones as a "client".
 We can use different class of priorities.